How Long Does Cannabis Stay in Your System? The Definitive Guide

 Storage & Release

-THC and its metabolites are lipophilic, meaning they are fat-soluble.
-They can be stored in the body's fat reserves for extended periods, slowly releasing back into the bloodstream over time.
+THC and its metabolites are lipophilic, meaning they dissolve in fats and are stored in the body's fat cells.
+They are slowly released back into the bloodstream over time.

 4